 Overseas students can opt to pay in two instalments: 60% on enrolment, and 40% in January for students who commence their course in September (or the remaining 40% in March for selected courses that start in January).

 Entry Criteria 2017/18

-- A UK first or second class (2:1) Honours degree or equivalent internationally recognised qualification in a related discipline.
+- A UK second class (2:2) Honours degree or equivalent internationally recognised qualification in a related discipline.

-- Candidates of the Master's in English Literature may be considered with a 2:2 Honours degree or equivalent internationally recognised qualification in a related discipline and will be assessed on an individual basis.
+- Applicants with a 2.2 Honours degree or equivalent internationally recognised qualification in a non-related discipline will be assessed by the Admissions Tutor on an individual basis.